-An important arithmetic invariant of a complete hyperbolic 3-manifold $M$ of finite volume is its trace field $K(M)=\BQ(\tr \rho(g) \,\, | \,\, g \in \pi_1(M))$ generated by the traces $\rho(g)$ of the elements of the fundamental group $\pi_1(M)$ of the geometric representation $\rho: \pi_1(M) \to \PSL_2(\BC)$.
+An important arithmetic invariant of a complete hyperbolic 3-manifold $M$ of finite volume is its trace field $K(M)=\BQ(\tr \;\rho(g) \,\, | \,\, g \in \pi_1(M))$ generated by the traces $\rho(g)$ of the elements of the fundamental group $\pi_1(M)$ of the geometric representation $\rho: \pi_1(M) \to \PSL_2(\BC)$.
 Mostow rigidity implies that $\rho$ is rigid, hence it can be conjugated to lie in $\PSL_2(\overline{\BQ})$, and as a result, it follows that $K(M)$ is a number field.

-Given a 1-cusped hyperbolic 3-manifold $M$, Thurston showed that the manifolds $M_{p/q}$ obtained by $p/q$ Dehn-filling on $M$ are hyperbolic for all but finitely many pairs of coprime integers $(p,q)$~\cite{Thurston}.
+Given a 1-cusped hyperbolic 3-manifold $M$, Thurston showed that the manifolds $M_{p/q}$ obtained by $p/q$-Dehn filling on $M$ are hyperbolic for all but finitely many pairs of coprime integers $(p,q)$~\cite{Thurston}.
 Thus, it is natural to ask how the trace field $K(M_{p/q})$ depends on the Dehn-filling parameters.
 In \cite{hod}, C. Hodgson proved the following.

 \begin{theorem}[Hodgson] Let $M$ be a $1$-cusped hyperbolic $3$-manifold.
 Then there are only finitely many hyperbolic Dehn fillings of $M$ of bounded trace field degree. \end{theorem} Additional proofs of this theorem were given by Long--Reid~\cite[Thm.3.2]{LR} and by the second author in his thesis~\cite{Jeon:thesis}.
-A simple invariant of a number field is its degree, and a natural question is to ask is the behavior of the degree of the trace field of a cusped hyperbolic 3-manifold under Dehn filling.
+A simple invariant of a number field is its degree.
+Hence, having the above theorem, the next question is to ask for the behavior of the degree of the trace field of a cusped hyperbolic $3$-manifold under Dehn filling.
 In this paper, we give a partial and conditional answer to the question as follows:

-\begin{theorem} Let $M$ be a $1$-cusped hyperbolic $3$-manifold and $M_{p/q}$ be a hyperbolic $p/q$-Dehn filling.
+\begin{theorem} Let $M$ be a $1$-cusped hyperbolic $3$-manifold and $M_{p/q}$ be its $p/q$-Dehn filling.
 Assuming Lehmer's conjecture, there exists $C=C_M$ depending on $M$ such that

 \end{theorem}